Includes airfare, hotel, tours, transfers, baggage handling and more!

 Schollart Channel, Paradise Bay, and Gerlache Strait (Scenic Cruising) –The scenery is like no other that you have seen.
 Stunning!
 You are certain to leave with amazing memories, and pictures, as you cruise through Schollart Channel, Paradise Bay and Gerlache Strait.
-Take in the mesmerizing sights of massive ice flows, humpback whales, waddling penguins, leopard seals and more in their natural, and somewhat extreme, element.
+Take in the mesmerizing sights of massive ice floes, humpback whales, waddling penguins, leopard seals and more in their natural, and somewhat extreme, element.
 Here, waddling penguins, cresting humpback whales, and barking leopard seals outnumber the people cruising through the channel.
 The only thing passengers need to make sure they have here is a warm coat and enough memory space on their camera.
 At Paradise Bay, the protected harbor lives up to its name.
 Ringed by hanging ice cliffs and dotted with floating icebergs reflecting every color of the spectrum, it has a heavenly aura about it.
 Hear the breathy sound of surfacing humpback, minke, and killer whales coming to feed in the krill-rich waters.

 Elephant Island, Antarctica – Elephant Island is an ice-covered, mountainous island off the coast of Antarctica in the outer reaches of the South Shetland Islands in the Southern Ocean.
 Elephant Island’s name can be attributed to both its elephant head-like appearance and the sighting of elephant seals on its shores.
 While the island doesn’t support any significant flora or native fauna, migratory Gentoo penguins and seals may be found on its shores.
 Chinstrap penguins nest there in season.
 When the Endurance was crushed by the ice of the Weddell Sea, it is on Elephant Island in the South Shetlands that Sir Ernest Shackleton and his crew sought refuge, floating on three small boats through mammoth icebergs and landing between steep cliffs.
 For 105 days, 22 members of the crew endured hardship as Shackleton pressed forth on a harrowing search for help.
 Here, expedition photographer, Frank Hurley, took his striking photo of the crew waving at Shackleton as he set off.